VincentKiplangat/VincentKiplangat/README.md

 # Hi there 👋. <br/> I'm Vincent Kiplangat,
-## Electronic and   Computer Technologists.
+## Electronic and   Computer Technologists
 ######
 #### -I'm a dedicated Data Scientist passionate about uncovering insights from complex datasets.
 I'm here to share my expertise from data analysis to machine learning.
 Whether you're a data enthusiast, a business owner, or simply curious, I've got you covered.
 Let's dive into the world of data science together!
 #### -Have that website idea in mind and want to implement it using Django, reach out, and we actualize it.
 Check out some of my best projects here.